ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

         -37.81,144.97,0,80000

-    Note that as always it is possible to enter "inf" to indicate a time that comes after all other times.
+    Note that it is possible to enter "inf" to indicate an infinite end time.

 * boundary_polygon_file

-    The optional boundary polygon file, required if the unassigned_drones dictionary is included, designates the verticies of a boundary polygon of the desired simulation area.
+    The optional boundary polygon file, required if the unassigned_drones dictionary is included, designates the verticies of a boundary polygon for the simulation area.

     .. csv-table::
         :header: "latitude", "longitude"